Drowning

 Drowning is a type of suffocation induced by the submersion of the mouth and nose in a liquid.
+Submersion injury refers to both drowning and near-miss incidents.
 Most instances of fatal drowning occur alone or in situations where others present are either unaware of the victim's situation or unable to offer assistance.
-After successful resuscitation, drowning victims may experience breathing problems, vomiting, confusion, or unconsciousness.
+After successful resuscitation, drowning victims may experience breathing problems, confusion, or unconsciousness.
 Occasionally, victims may not begin experiencing these symptoms until several hours after they are rescued.
-An incident of drowning can also cause further complications for victims due to low body temperature, aspiration of vomit, or acute respiratory distress syndrome (respiratory failure from lung inflammation).
+An incident of drowning can also cause further complications for victims due to low body temperature, aspiration, or acute respiratory distress syndrome (respiratory failure from lung inflammation).